-After our check-in our Marbella hotel, the Iberostar Marbella Coral Beach, we headed towards the beach to do some mindfulness Yoga and meditation class.
+After our check-in at our Marbella hotel, the Iberostar Marbella Coral Beach, we headed towards the beach to do some mindfulness Yoga and meditation class.

 To finish off the evening, we had dinner and sangria at the Seasoul restaurant and beach club of the hotel.